-As provost, Michael R. Halleran is the chief academic officer of the College of William & Mary.
-Reporting directly to the president, he is senior among the six College administrators at the vice-presidential level.
-The provost, in accordance with policies established by the Board of Visitors, is responsible for all academic and research programs, academic budgets, institutional planning, space allocation, and faculty development.
+As Provost, Peggy Agouris is the chief academic officer of William & Mary.
+The provost, in accordance with policies established by the Board of Visitors, is responsible for all academic and research programs, academic budgets, institutional planning, space allocation and faculty development.

 Cultivate a Relevant, Vibrant Curriculum

 Conscious of the changing needs of society, the job market and our students, the provost is committed to ensuring that William & Mary’s curriculum reflects and addresses the greatest needs of the day and continues to attract and retain excellent students and faculty.
 Through the collaborative work of our students, faculty and staff, William & Mary will be integral in shaping and contributing to our ever-evolving workforce and world.

 Attentive to the university’s R2 Carnegie Classification as a doctoral university with high research activity, the provost encourages the pursuit of cutting-edge basic and applied research by William & Mary's faculty and students.
 Achievement in research will leverage and enhance William & Mary’s foundational success and standing in undergraduate and graduate education.

 To create new opportunities for students, faculty and staff into the future, the provost pursues new ventures that align with William & Mary’s strengths and objectives.
 These new ventures will expand and diversify the university's revenue streams through creative partnerships across sectors such as education, government and business.

 Foster a Culture of Well-Being, Transparency & Inclusion